 Please drive safely and be aware that driving on campus requires extra caution due to the amount of pedestrians, bicyclists and limited driving areas.

-Are available from University Police and Parking Services office located in the O-5 parking lot on D street one block north of 11th Avenue or from Guest Parking Services located on the corner of University Way and Pearl Street.
+Are available from University Police and Parking Services office located in the O-5 parking lot on D street one block north of 11th Avenue or from Guest Parking Services, located in the CWU Welcome Center located at 707 N. Walnut Street, Munson Hall Vantage Room.
 These permits allow a person to drive and/or park on a pedestrian mall or service drive to load and unload unusually heavy items.
 These permits are free but must be obtained prior to entering these areas.

 Daily parking permit prices are set to increase on Saturday, September 01, 2012.
 Prices will increasParking Dispenser Installed In I-15 Outside Student Union Building